mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Xu, Jiarui, and Xiaolong Wang.
 "Rethinking Self-supervised Correspondence Learning: A Video Frame-level Similarity Perspective." arXiv preprint arXiv:2103.17263 (2021).

+1. Li, Xueting, Sifei Liu, Shalini De Mello, Xiaolong Wang, Jan Kautz, and Ming-Hsuan Yang.
+"Joint-task self-supervised learning for temporal correspondence." arXiv preprint arXiv:1909.11895 (2019).

 # Semi-Supervised

+1. Blum, Avrim, and Tom Mitchell.
+"Combining labeled and unlabeled data with co-training."
+In Proceedings of the eleventh annual conference on Computational learning theory, pp. 92-100.
+1998.
+  - Early semi-supervised learning (mathematical framework with graph setting)
+    - Web page (and its augmentation)

 1. Zhai, Xiaohua, Avital Oliver, Alexander Kolesnikov, and Lucas Beyer.
 "S4l: Self-supervised semi-supervised learning."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1476-1485.
 2019.
   - Pretext task of rotation angle prediction!!
     - Rotation, invariant across augmentation
   - Baseline: vitrural adversarial training [inject noise with the original images], EntMin
+    - EntMin is bad: because the model can easily become extremely confident by increasing the weights of the last layer

 1. Gupta, Divam, Ramachandran Ramjee, Nipun Kwatra, and Muthian Sivathanu.
 "Unsupervised Clustering using Pseudo-semi-supervised Learning."
 In International Conference on Learning Representations.
 2019.